-Airline bags offer the ultimate protection for air travel, but most are not convenient to while hiking or walking around your favorite travel location.
+Airline bags offer the ultimate protection for air travel, but most are not convenient to use while hiking or walking around your favorite travel location.

 The better ones have wheels for navigating through airports and have locks to protect from theft.

 We've all done it.
 We travel to a destination and get mesmerized by the grandeur and newness of visiting a new location.
 We look at the environment and all the obvious "eye candy" in the distance but we forget to look at the interesting details up close.

 Include some travel photos that take a more up close perspective.
 The natural world is an obvious way to accomplish this.
 You don't need to carry along a dedicated macro lens with you when you travel in order to take some interesting close-ups.
 Your regular zoom lens will work great to photograph reflections too.